html5hacks/html5hacks/source/_posts/2012-11-28-elegantly-resize-your-page-with-the-at-viewport-css-declaration.markdown

 In addition to the existing values, we have a few new values added as well, specifically the zoom value.
 Zoom allows us to set an initial zoom factor for the window or viewing area.
 Zoom, along with min-zoom and max-zoom, can be set using any of the following values:

-    *auto: let the user agent determine the zoom factor *numeric: a positive integer that is used to determine the zoom value  A value of 1.0 has no zoom.
+-auto: let the user agent determine the zoom factor
+-numeric: a positive integer that is used to determine the zoom value  A value of 1.0 has no zoom.
-    *percentage: a positive percentage.
+-percentage: a positive percentage.
 In the case of 100% there is no zoom.

 Zoom can be used by itself or in conjunction with a width or height value: